 A Disney architect who built live-action magic, transforming beloved books and comics into some of the studio's most enduring films.

-Bill Walsh was the pragmatic, story-savvy producer who helped Walt Disney conquer the live-action film world.
-A former newspaperman and comic strip writer, he brought a reporter's eye for structure and a gagman's sense of timing to the studio.
-His partnership with Walt was one of trusted execution; Disney provided the visionary spark, and Walsh figured out how to make it work on screen and on budget.
-He is best known for shepherding the monumental 'Mary Poppins' from P.L.
-Travers's books to the screen, a years-long feat of negotiation, adaptation, and technical innovation that earned him Oscar nominations.
-But his filmography is a roster of 1960s family entertainment: the slapstick chaos of 'The Love Bug,' the musical charm of 'Bedknobs and Broomsticks,' and the live-action adventures of 'Davy Crockett.'
-For over twenty years, he also quietly scripted the daily Mickey Mouse newspaper comic, keeping the icon alive in homes every morning.
+Bill Walsh helped Walt Disney conquer the live-action film world.
+A former newspaperman and comic strip writer, he brought a reporter's eye for structure and a gagman's sense of timing.
+Walsh shepherded 'Mary Poppins' from P.L.
+Travers's books to the screen, a years-long feat of negotiation, adaptation, and technical innovation that earned Oscar nominations.
+His filmography includes 'The Love Bug,' 'Bedknobs and Broomsticks,' and 'Davy Crockett.'
+For over twenty years, he scripted the daily Mickey Mouse newspaper comic, keeping the icon alive in homes every morning.

 1901–1927